EricLuec/nvim/README.md

 # Introduction

 Lets break this config down and list the shortcuts increase workflow to a blazing 400%.
-(Not entirely tho but im currently working towards it...)
+(Not entirely tho but im currently working towards it...
+Until then, I'll use NvChad)

 # TableofContents